Thousand years of Swedish history brought to life on this guided tour through the beautiful landscape of Markim-Orkesta north of Stockholm.

 We stop at Granby were we find several interesting sites.

-We stop at Granby were we find the famous “Granbyhällen” – the large stone with Swedens longest runic inscription in solid rock, and the remaining foundation of a Viking magnates house.
+- The famous “Granbyhällen” – the large stone with Swedens longest runic inscription in solid rock from the Viking era.

-At the tour we make a stop at Hökeriet – a cozy bistro where you can buy Swedish handicraft and try locally produced foods. www.hokeriet.se
+We also make a stop at Hökeriet – a cozy bistro where you can buy Swedish handicraft and try locally produced foods. www.hokeriet.se

-Visit Vasakullen or Husby gårds museum
+2. Vasakullen and Husby gårds museum

-Visit Medieval churches
+3. Medieval churches